eagomezc/CG-association-analysis-in-SPM-related-genes/README.md

 All the scripts and software used for the **PhD Thesis** were run in a standard computer (RAM: 8GB, CP$: 4 cores, 3.60 GHZ/core).

 Big data analysis (including UK Biobank data manipulation and association analysis) were performed in the high-performance computing cluster of QMUL (more information [here](https://docs.hpc.qmul.ac.uk/)).
+Running time in the cluster depends of memory availability.

 ## System requirements: